get-forge/forge-docs/architecture/decisions/0011-stateless-jwt-authentication.md

 All authentication flows return JWT tokens that are:
 - Stored client-side (localStorage for web applications)
 - Included in API requests via `Authorization: Bearer <token>` header
-- Validated server-side by `JwtAuthenticationFilter`
+- Validated server-side by `TokenAuthenticationFilter`
-- Enforced by `@Secured` annotation via `AuthenticatedInterceptor`
+- Enforced by `@Secured` annotation via `SecuredTokenAuthenticationInterceptor`

 ### **Key Changes**